anastasiia-skliar/inmemory-key-value-db/README.md

 # In-Memory

-DISCLAIMER: That is an exercise, do use or copy.
+DISCLAIMER: This is an exercise, do use or copy.

 This project implements a simple in-memory database in Go with support for transactions and key-value storage.
-In addition, the database supports nested transactions, which means you are able to create a transaction within a transaction.
-If parent transaction is commited, all uncommited child transaction data is lost.
+In addition, the database supports nested transactions, which means you can create a transaction within a transaction.
+If a parent transaction is committed, all uncommitted child transaction data is lost.

 ## Features